DizNicolasAmor/interviews-practice/CSS.md

 Ideal For:
 - Professional, highly skilled developers and designers whose aim is to create a unique website and who wants to customize the framework.

+### Materialize

+Pros:
+- Flexible Grids.
+- Offers the finest of the customization abilities.
+- Possess a robust grid system.
+- Supports the rapid development of projects.
+- Contains a set of templates and readily available codes.
+- Offers services for sites as well as emails.
+- JS & jQuery both version available.

+Cons:
+- Community support is limited.
+- Complexity in customization.
+- Modification of code is tough.

+Ideal For:
+- It is accessible to everyone and easy to pick up quickly.

 <a name="preprocessors"/>